smilodon76/RXOS-amdOS-zergpool/README.md

 save and type $ minestop to restart miner

-this configs (-log 0 -amd -acm -mi 14 -astats 1 -rmode 1) is preloaded on phoenixminer.dont usage in ARGS.
+this configs (-log 0 -amd -acm -mi 14 -astats 1 -rmode 1 -rxboost 1) is preloaded on phoenixminer.dont usage in ARGS.

 # overclocking